hughperkins/coriander/README.md

 ## News

+- Nov 5:
+  - switched from `Makefile` to `CMakeLists.txt` => build/install instructions have changed, see above
 - Nov 4:
   - merged in changes that remove `label`s and gotos, and replace them with `if`s, `while`s, `for`s.
 This is a bit flaky/beta/duct-tape, but the unit tests do all pass...
 - Nov 1: